databrickslabs/partner-connect-api/OnboardingDoc.md

 - **SQL** (aka **DBSQL** ), is primarily focused on SQL workloads and dashboarding. **SQL Endpoints** can be made available to partner products via JDBC/ODBC for SQL workloads.
 - **Data Science &amp; Engineering** is primarily focused on the notebook interface and scheduling jobs.
 SQL, Python, Scala, and R are available.
 The **All Purpose Clusters** API (aka **REST API 1.2** aka **Interactive Clusters** API) is typically used for development, and the **Databricks Jobs** API (aka **REST API 2.0** ) is typically used for scheduling production jobs, and partner products can call both these APIs.
 A **Cluster** is a compute resource that has been provisioned to execute both of the above categories of Data Science &amp; Engineering workloads.
 - **Machine Learning** has a similar notebook interface and APIs to the Data Science and Engineering persona, but the home page is focused on resources necessary for machine learning use cases and additional features are available, such as Repos and Experiments.
-- **Personal Access Token (PAT):** A token that a partner product can use to authenticate with Databricks
-- **Service Principal:** An account that a partner product can use when calling Databricks APIs.
-Service Principals have access controls associated with them.

 ## What is Partner Connect?